Barracuda09/SATPI/README.md

 # SATPI
-SATIP server for example the Raspberry Pi or BeagleBone.
-Currently only supports DVB-S and DVB-S2
+SATIP server for example the Raspberry Pi, BeagleBone or any other linux box.
+Currently supporting DVB-S, DVB-S2 and DVB-T

 Initial working vesion, but a work in progress.